sahme73/Youtube-DataViz/README.md

 ![Word Cloud](https://github.com/CS222SP22/course-project-lk/blob/main/nextjs-project/Word%20Cloud.png)

 You may obtain a video id by going to looking at a YouTube Video's URL.
-Below is an example of a video id format:
+Below is an example of a video id format and how you can obtain it from a YouTube URL:

 ```bash
 https://www.youtube.com/watch?v=<video id>